 Construction Workers

 Construction companies love day rates, flat-fee gigs, and independent contractor labels.
-But the FLSA doesn't care about those labels.
+But the overtime law doesn't care about those labels.
 If you worked more than 40 hours in a week, you're owed overtime, and no contract language gets the employer out of that obligation.

 I work with concrete workers, framers, electricians, plumbers, roofers, painters, equipment operators, laborers, truck drivers for construction companies, and any tradesperson who gets a daily rate instead of hourly pay.
 Also workers misclassified as independent contractors or 1099s, and piece-rate workers (paid per unit installed) who work weeks topping 60, 70, or more hours without overtime.